For a successful holiday, here is your checklist to check before you hit the road:

 The programme of activities will be posted on our FB/Insta stories, on the panel between the reception and the restaurant, and in your digital welcome booklet.
 Come see us at the reception for more information!

-On reservation and subject to availability, we offer the rental of a fridge (model 'table top') at the price of 5.50 € per day.
-Cleaning the fridge at the end of the stay is the responsibility of the tenant.
+Upon reservation and subject to availability, we offer the rental of a fridge (table top model) at the price of 6.50 € per day.
+The cleaning of the fridge at the end of the stay is the responsibility of the tenant.

-All our chalets are equipped with a fridge with freezer (included in the rental price of the chalet).
+All our chalets are equipped with a fridge with freezer (included in the price of the chalet rental).

-The four sanitary bloc of our campsite are equipped with a washing machine.
+The four sanitary facilities of our campsite are equipped with a washing machine.
+In the sanitary block next to the pool there is also a dryer.

-If you want to bring your own laundry, our machines work with liquid or powdered laundry.
+If you want to bring your own detergent, our machines work with liquid or powder detergent.

 Careful!